 - Pennington Biomedical Research Center

-If you are interested in developing an industry partnership for a component of your broader impact, please contact ORED's Director of Economic Development, Greg Trahan.
+If you are interested in developing an industry partnership for a component of your BI, please contact ORED's Director of Economic Development, Greg Trahan.

-If you are interested in pursuing a private-sector foundation partnership for a component of your broader impact, please contact the LSU Foundation.
+If you are interested in pursuing a private-sector foundation partnership for a component of your BI, please contact the LSU Foundation.